 The IHS Markit Poland Manufacturing PMI fell to 57.6 in July of 2021 from 59.4 in June, which was a record high.
 Figures came below market forecasts of 59, reflecting slower growth in output, new orders, employment and input stocks, but these all continued to expand at historically sharp rates.
 Moreover, backlogs and purchasing activity continued to increase markedly.
 There was a record lengthening in suppliers' delivery times, although the rate of input price inflation eased from June's record high. source: Markit Economics

-Manufacturing PMI in Poland averaged 51.01 points from 2011 until 2021, reaching an all time high of 55.90 points in February of 2014 and a record low of 31.90 points in April of 2020.
+Manufacturing PMI in Poland averaged 51.17 points from 2011 until 2021, reaching an all time high of 59.40 points in June of 2021 and a record low of 31.90 points in April of 2020.
 This page provides the latest reported value for - Poland Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Poland Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Poland Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

 Manufacturing PMI in Poland is expected to be 54.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Poland Manufacturing PMI is projected to trend around 54.00 points in 2022 and 53.60 points in 2023, according to our econometric models.